Adopting a vegetarian diet can be a fantastic entry to experience better health.

 I usually mix this with chickpea pasta and steamed broccoli, put it in a saucepan, cover it with a little more cheese and bake until it browns and bubbles.

 This is my food to go on busy weekdays.

-The recipe really lives up to the title: in 10 minutes I can have plenty of black bean tacos on the table!
+The recipe lives up to the title: in 10 minutes, I can have plenty of black bean tacos on the table!

-If I have my life together, I will cook a batch of dry black beans and have them handy to use in situations like this, otherwise, I will open a can of the pantry.
+If I have my life together, I will cook a batch of dry black beans and have them handy in situations like this.
+Otherwise, I will open a can in the pantry.

 I like to use a green tomatillo sauce here and make guacamole to cover the tacos instead of cubed avocado.
-That’s the beauty of the tacos, you can make them yours!
+That is the beauty of the tacos; you can make them yours!

 At the risk of sounding like a vegetarian stereotype, I love tofu and would probably eat it at every meal if I could.
-(Unfortunately, my husband likes tofu, but he does not share my extreme enthusiasm for it).
+(Unfortunately, my husband likes tofu but does not share my extreme enthusiasm for it).

-The best part of this meal is how easy it is to mix it, especially because it requires frozen broccoli florets.
-With a dish as simple as this, I never feel the need to order Thai food.
+The best part of this meal is how easy it is to mix it, mainly because it requires frozen broccoli florets.
+With a dish as simple as this, I never need to order Thai food.

-I lobbied selfishly to get this recipe from one of my favorite restaurants, Central Provisions, when I was producing our bite-sized guide for Portland, Maine.
+When I was producing our bite-sized guide for Portland, Maine, I lobbied selfishly to get this recipe from one of my favorite restaurants, Central Provisions.

-It is one of the best compound salads I have tasted: the warm and crispy cauliflower and the chickpeas, the vinaigrette and the bright herbs, the creamy feta and the crunchy apple.
+It is one of the best compound salads I have tasted: the warm and crispy cauliflower, chickpeas, vinaigrette, bright herbs, creamy feta, and crunchy apple.